-Use this guide to learn the rules of civil procedure applicable to a counterclaim in the New York Supreme Court.
-For a more detailed treatment, including local rules, please see the SmartRules New York Supreme Court Guide: Counterclaim.
+This post gives an introduction to the rules of civil procedure applicable to counterclaims in the New York Supreme Court.
+For a more detailed treatment, including up-to-date local rules, please see the SmartRules New York Supreme Court Guides: Counterclaim.

 Caselaw establishes that any counterclaim may be asserted in a responsive pleading or a separate action.
 Unlike in federal practice, there are no compulsory counterclaims.